 And I mustn’t forget the rather unique singer who sang his songs.
-You know the most famous one, Mr. Tip Toe Thru the Tulips himself, the hipster Tiny Tim, who created an album in 1994 dedicated to Russ’s music.
+You know the most famous one Mr. Tip Toe Thru the Tulips himself, the hipster Tiny Tim.
+He created an album in 1994 dedicated to Russ’s music.
 You have to admit Russ’s music was pretty cool.

 Tiny Tim’s version: click here.

-And before I forget, yes, even Russ’s old rival and friend, Bing Crosby, sang Prisoner of Love.
-He put it on an album which he titled, “Songs I wish I had sung.”
+And before I forget, yes, Bing Crosby sang Prisoner of Love.
+He put it on an album which he titled “Songs I wish I had sung”.

 Bing Crosby’s version of Prisoner of Love: click here.

 To learn more about Russ Columbo click here to go to my free blog:Who considered portraying singer Russ Columbo in a biopic movie?
 Try George Clooney, Tom Cruise, Perry Como, for starters…

 Jazz Piano of Russ’s music, did an excellent interpretation of Prisoner of Love.

 To learn more about Russ Columbo and his career you can go for free and read my article: So how rich and famous was Russ Columbo?
 Very. by clicking on the blue lettering: